Studio fotografico Vasari: The photographic archive

 The historical archive of Vasari which contains 5,024 plate (in glass 21x27 cm and other 13x18 cm).
 It is currently available at the Chalcography-Istituto Nazionale per la Grafica.

 The third party production from 1910 ca. to immediately postwar period, consisting of 350,000 black and white and color plates and negatives, is kept in the Study and Communication Archive Center (CSAC) of the University of Parma.

 The Vasari private archive (about 90,000 films of various positive, negative black/white and color formats and high resolution digital files).
-This constantly expanding fund includes the photographic production of the Vasari to date and can be consulted on a research database by subject, author and location via the website of the photographic studio.
+This constantly expanding fund includes the photographic production of the Vasari to date.